Here is a list of Hot Topics from the marine animal community along with Dolphin Quest’s position on some of these discussions.

 Here is the truth:

 - Dr. Sweeney has never been to, seen, or directly participated in any drive fishery.
 In fact, he has vocally opposed this horrific practice for decades.
 None of the dolphins at Dolphin Quest have ever come from any drive fisheries.
-Additionally, 84% of our dolphins were born and lovingly raised in public display facilities.
+Additionally, the vast majority of our dolphins were born and lovingly raised in public display facilities.

-- Dr. Sweeney provided collection and veterinary services for legal acquisitions of dolphins from the wild, permitted in U.S. waters under National Marine Fisheries Services, more than 25 years ago.
+- Dr. Sweeney provided collection and veterinary services for legal acquisitions of dolphins from the wild, permitted in U.S. waters under National Marine Fisheries Services, more than 3 decades ago.
 No dolphin was ever harmed or died during collections under his care.

 - Dolphin collections from the wild have not occurred in the U.S. since the eighties, in large part because Dr. Sweeney and Dolphin Quest have advanced the reproductive success and neonatal care of dolphins born in public display facilities.